wax-office-of-inspector-general/waxguilds/reports/niftylifewax/NiFTyLIFE Report - September 2021.md

 ## Does your Guild have any new information to submit that impacts Technical Operations?

 We have been running mainnet and testnet producer nodes and seperate mainnet and testnet RPC API's.
-Testnet producer was voted in and has been producing since August 24th, 2021.
+Testnet producer has been producing since August 24th, 2021.
 CPU/block uptime issues were on the first day of production as I was testing out different configurations, building bash scripts, registering and deregistering my producer.

 - CPU latency average 0.245 (1 month testnet)
 - Round availability uptime 99.5+ (1 month testnet bp node)